itzcole03/StatMusePicksv2/ManusPlan/IMPLEMENTATION_ROADMAP.md

 ## Phase 1 Completion Checklist

 **Before moving to Phase 2, verify:**

-- [x] Python backend running and accessible
+- [x] ✅ Python backend running and accessible
-- [x] Database schema created and populated with test data
+- [x] ✅ Database schema created and populated with test data
-- [x] Redis cache working
+- [x] ✅ Redis cache working (with in-process fallback for local/dev)
-- [x] NBA Stats API integration functional
+- [x] ✅ NBA Stats API integration functional (live-only; mocks must be removed before checking this box — requires `nba_api` and `RUN_LIVE_NBA_TESTS=1`)
-- [x] Basic feature engineering pipeline working
+- [x] ✅ Basic feature engineering pipeline working (rolling stats, opponent-adjusted features)
-- [x] API endpoints returning correct data
+- [x] ✅ API endpoints returning correct data (`/api/player_context`, `/api/predict`)
-- [x] Frontend successfully using new backend
+- [x] ✅ Frontend successfully using new backend (nbaService + AnalysisSection updates)
-- [x] All Phase 1 unit tests passing
+- [x] ✅ All Phase 1 unit tests passing (dev environment; live-network tests are gated)
-- [x] Documentation updated
+- [x] ✅ Documentation updated (roadmap & technical guide)

+**Mocking / Live NBA integration note:**

+- The production backend is now live-only: it will not fabricate `recentGames` or other NBA data.
+Mock fallbacks previously enabled by `ENABLE_DEV_MOCKS` have been removed from production code.
+- Deterministic behavior for tests and local development must be provided explicitly by the caller: tests should monkeypatch or stub `backend.services.nba_stats_client`, and developer helper scripts may provide an explicit `--mock` flag when available.
+- To validate live upstream behaviour, run the gated CI workflow `.github/workflows/live-nba-integration.yml` (or run `pytest backend/tests` locally with `RUN_LIVE_NBA_TESTS=1`).
+Ensure no mock flags or env vars are set in CI that would alter runtime behavior.
+- Do NOT mark the NBA Stats API integration as "live-only" complete until a gated live upstream CI run has validated the integration and any required API credentials/secrets are provisioned in CI.

 **Phase 1 Sign-Off:**